ElliotLockerman/tbreak/level_packs.md

 A Termbreak level pack is a [JSON](http://en.wikipedia.org/wiki/JSON) config file.

 The default level pack is loaded up automatically when Termbreak is started.
-To load a custom level pack, specify the path to the pack as the first argument
+To load a custom level pack, specify the path to the pack as the first argument.

 It is instructive to examine "level pack example.json", a copy of the default level pack.
 Feel free to make changes; the original is compiled in.